silaszehnder/silaszehnder.github.io/projects.md

 # Raspberry Pi Gameboy

 When the Raspberry Pi Zero came out, I thought it would be really cool to make some sort of handheld device with it.
-Since it has fairly limited computing power, I knew it wouldn't be an extrememly capable device in terms of performance.
+Since it has fairly limited computing power, I knew it wouldn't be an extremely capable device in terms of performance.

 Retro game emulation is a common use-case for Raspberry Pis, so why would the Zero be any different?
-I decided I would make a retro game emulator that fits inside of my favorite childhood video game system, an atomic purple Gameboy Color.
+I decided I would make a retro game emulator that fits inside one of my favorite childhood video game system, an atomic purple Gameboy Color.

 At the moment, emulation and controls work without issue.
 I have yet to begin installation into the Gameboy shell because I need to double-check the battery charging circuitry.
 I would hate to finish the project, plug it in to charge and watch it explode.

 This project has been put on the backburner since I have no reason to rush it and I want to take my time and do it right.

-# Backlit GBA
+# Backlit GBA and GBA SP

-Just a fun little mod to bring a backlit screen to the original GBA.
+Just a fun little mod to bring a backlit screen to the original GBA, and upgrade the one in the GBA SO.
 The motivation behind this project was nostalgia as I entered into my final semester of college and I wanted to push away the iminent reality of adulthood.

 I've done a few of these mods at this point.
 All it requires is some minor soldering work and filing down part of the interior plastic.